S-Pranavi/Tourism-management-system/README.md

 # Tourism-management-system
 This is a database management system project.
-Streamlit is used in the frontend and mysql is sued in backend.
+Frontend-Streamlit
+Backend-Mysql